gleich/octo_airport/.github/PULL_REQUEST_TEMPLATE.md

 -->

 <!--
-Thank you for your contribution to project_name!
+Thank you for your contribution to octo_airport!
 -->